espeon/bdl/readme.md

 You'll need an environment variable of `SAVE_PATH` if you want to change the default save path, which is the current directory.

+(you can use a .env file for this, it just needs to be in your current directory)

 ### what sites are supported?

 currently, these sites are supported: